aricooperdavis/ViewRanger-POI-Editor/README.md

 And you will be able to use the site.

 ### Using the Site
 [The site](https://aricooperdavis.github.io/ViewRanger-POI-Editor/) is pretty self explanatory; simply upload your ViewRanger Objects Database and click POIs to toggle them off.
 Shift-click and drag to toggle multiple POIs in a bounding box.
+Most Viewranger icons are supported, and those that aren't are replaced by a default blue pin.

 When you're done click `Export` and you can download your new Database file.
 I recommend making a backup of your original `ViewrangerObjects.db` rather than overwriting it, just in case.